symopsio/walkthrough/07_codifying_access.md

 ### Step 3: Escalate

 Next, we need to implement Step 3.
-Sym's standard library exposes a `iam` module which you can import.
+Sym's standard library exposes an `iam` module which you can import.
 Let's put that import at the top of our file.

 ```symflow
 import iam